 Are you a landlord with frustrating tenants?
 You’re not alone.
 Many landlords find out the hard way that they have frustrating tenants in one of their rental properties.
-In this article, we’re sharing 4 ways to deal with a frustrating tenant in Greenville.
+In this article, we’re sharing 4 ways to deal with a frustrating tenant in South Carolina.

 Try to convince or negotiate with your tenants

 You can try to reason with your tenants and explain that you provide a service so they need to meet their lease obligations by paying the rent and treating the property properly.
 Perhaps your tenants don’t realize they are inconveniencing you or maybe they’re not paying because they need a different payment schedule (such as weekly instead of monthly).

 Evict your tenants

 Evicting tenants can be tricky and even legally complicated but it’s an option for you if all else fails.
 Laws often favor tenants over landlords so you might have an uphill battle but in the long run it could be worth the effort to get them out of your property and instead get someone into your property who is a better tenant.

 In some situations, you may be able to explore other legal options, from suing your tenants to getting their wages garnished.
 It all depends on the situation and the laws governing that situation.
 Of course, you may need to work with a high priced attorney to do this but sometimes it’s worth the expense just to get bad tenant out of your rental property.

 If your tenants are a real hassle and causing you a lot of stress and expenses, then you can always sell your property.
 In fact, a lot of rental property owners that sell to us do so because of the frustrations they face dealing with tenants.
 Depending on who you sell to, you may not even need to evict your tenant first (for example, in many cases, we just buy and evict for you).
 For rental property owners with family living in the rental, this is an ideal solution.